Syrians vote in election certain to give Assad new mandate

 Syria began a multicandidate vote in 2014 when Assad won nearly 90% of the vote.
 Before that, Syria held referendums in which Assad and his late father got landslide support.

-Associated Press writer Bassem Mroue in Beirut contributed reporting.
+Associated Press writers Bassem Mroue in Beirut and Edith M. Lederer at the United Nations contributed reporting.